ChildsplayOSU/bogl-docs/tutorials/expressions.md

 {% endhighlight %}

 Something that we have been using in these expression examples are *operators*.
-The arithmetic operators (+, -, /, \*) are fairly intuitve if you know basic arithmetic.
+The integer operators (+, -, /, \*) are fairly intuitve if you know basic arithmetic.
 There also exist other operators in BoGL that are not necessarily intuitive.
 Learning these operators and practicing by writing expressions with them will make it easier to work with more complicated expressions, like [conditional expressions](conditional_statements), which we will cover in further tutorials.

 <br/>
-## Arithmetic Operators
+## Integer Operators
 Expressions will often contain arithmetic logic (addition, multiplication, etc...).
 The BoGL language provides basic operators that can be used with **Int** values.
-The arithmetic operators in BoGL are *binary operators* because they have two *operands*. *Operands* are the values/expressions on each side of the operator.
+The Integer operators in BoGL are *binary operators* because they have two *operands*. *Operands* are the values/expressions on each side of the operator.

 | Operator       | Symbol | Example Expression | Example's Evaluation |
 |----------------|--------|--------------------|----------------------|